tridactyl/tridactyl/readme.md

 yarn run build
 ```

-Each time package.json or package-lock.json change after you checkout or pull, you should run `yarn install` again.
+Each time package.json or yarn.lock change after you checkout or pull, our git hook will try to run `yarn install` again.
+If it doesn't you should do it manually.

 Addon is built in tridactyl/build.
 Load it as a temporary addon in firefox with `about:debugging` or see [Development loop](#Development-loop).
-The addon should work in Firefox 52+, but we're only deliberately supporting >=57.

-If you want to install a local copy of the add-on into your developer or nightly build of firefox then you can enable installing unsigned add-ons and then build it like so:
+If you want to install a local copy of the add-on into your developer or nightly build of Firefox then you can enable installing unsigned add-ons and then build it like so:

 ```
 # Build tridactyl if you haven't done that yet
 yarn run build
 # Package for a browser
-"$(yarn bin)/web-ext" build -s build
+scripts/sign nosignbeta
 ```

 If you want to build a signed copy (e.g. for the non-developer release), you can do that with `web-ext sign`.
 You'll need some keys for AMO and to edit the application id in `src/manifest.json`.
 There's a helper script in `scripts/sign` that's used by our build bot and for manual releases.